awcoetzer/thm-course-notes/pre-security/(ps-02)network-fundamentals.md

 The OSI Model, stands for the **Open Systems Communication** _reference_ model.
 Reference model, being that it was never implemented in the real world, instead the **TCP/IP** model is being used.

-However, the OSI Model is a create way of presenting how data flows on a network.
+However, the OSI Model is a great way of presenting how data flows on a network.
 Take it as a guide as to how networks operate.
 Below is a table showcasing the OSI Model.

 #### OSI Model Table
 |Data|Layer #|Layer Name|Phrase|